-Divyanka Tripathi Wants Karan Patel To Win Khatron Ke Khiladi; Feels He Is Best Bigg Boss Contender!
+Divyanka Wants Karan Patel To Win Khatron Ke Khiladi; Feels He Is The Best Bigg Boss Contender!

 Karan & Divyanka

-It has to be recalled that Divyanka and Karan worked together since beginning of the show (Yeh Hai Mohabbatein).
+It has to be recalled that Divyanka and Karan worked together since the beginning of the show (Yeh Hai Mohabbatein).
 Fans loved their jodi and nicknamed them 'IshRa'.
-As Divyanka continues to be the part of the show, they have been missing their favourite jodi.
+As Divyanka continues to be a part of the show, they have been missing their favourite jodi.
 It has to be seen whether Karan will return to the show after completing the reality shows.

 Most Read: Madhurima Says She Slapped Vishal As He Pushed Her; Reveals He Didn't Realise That She Slapped Him